 Table 7.2 illustrates the situation after the distribution of leisure traffic to Lelystad Airport, which has the potential to free up capacity for most peak periods substantially.
 Due to the low number of leisure movements in wave 2, the impact on the capacity for that period is limited.
-The demand for period 6 also still exceeds the capacity.
-For most of the other periods, the capacity demand will be less than 90 per cent, except for the inbound peak periods of wave 3 and 5 with is close to the capacity.
+However, for most periods, the capacity demand will be less than 90 per cent, except for the inbound peak periods of wave 2, 6 and 5 and the outbound peak period of wave 2.